phpMussel/phpMussel/_docs/readme.EN.txt

  Special thanks to ClamAV for both project inspiration and for the signatures
  that this script utilises, without which, the script would likely not exist,
- or at best, would have very limited value. <http://www.clamav.net/lang/en/>
+ or at best, would have very limited value <http://www.clamav.net/>.

                                      ~ ~ ~
  This script is free software; you can redistribute it and/or modify it under